yzzhang/machine-learning/deep_learning/nlp/spark-nlp-docker/README.md

 # Docker Environment for Spark NLP

-This repository is to setup a docker environment for using [Spark NLP](https://www.johnsnowlabs.com/spark-nlp).
+This repository is to show how to setup a docker environment for using [Spark NLP](https://www.johnsnowlabs.com/spark-nlp).
 It is based on the [Spark NLP Docker image](https://hub.docker.com/r/johnsnowlabs/spark-nlp-workshop).

+The Docker Hub user name (e.g., zhangyuefeng123) and home path (e.g., /home/yuefeng) need to be adjusted appropriately.

 ## Docker setup